Idaho suspect in killing case now faces cannibalism charge

 Stella added: “It’s a walk down the dark path that we don’t see very often.”

-Russell in October was found unfit to stand trial and ordered into the Idaho Security Medical Program at the Idaho State Maximum Security Institution, with a review focusing on his competency set for for Dec.
+Russell in October was found unfit to stand trial and ordered into the Idaho Security Medical Program at the Idaho State Maximum Security Institution, with a review focusing on his competency set for Dec.
 28.

 A phone message seeking comment from the Bonner County Public Defender’s Office, which represents Russell, was not immediately returned on Tuesday.

-Authorities didn’t state a possible motive for the killing, but Stella said Flaget had had several conflicts with Russell.
+Authorities didn’t state a possible motive for the killing, but Stella said Flaget had several conflicts with Russell.

-Flaget’s body was found in the passenger seat of his pickup truck with his wrists duct taped together, according to court documents.
+Flaget’s body was found in the passenger seat of his pickup truck with his wrists duct-taped together, according to court documents.

 First-degree murder in Idaho is punishable by up to life in prison with the possibility of the death penalty.
-A cannibalism conviction carries a maxiumum penalty of 14 years in prison.
+A cannibalism conviction carries a maximum penalty of 14 years in prison.

 .